Cooperation for defence and security

 Strategic partnerships

-Since its establishment, the Defence and Security Industry Association of the Czech Republic (AOBP) has been a respected and recognised partner of the Government of the Czech Republic, the Ministry of the Interior of the Czech Republic (MoI CR), the Ministry of Defence of the Czech Republic (MoD CR), the Ministry of Foreign Affairs of the Czech Republic (MoFA CR) and the Ministry of Industry and Trade of the Czech Republic (MIT CR), with whom it has signed a number of cooperation agreements.
-These strategic collaborations are key to the support and development of the Czech defence and security industry.
-AOBP cooperates with these state institutions on several different levels.
-At the same time, through these relationships, AOBP has the opportunity to contribute to the development of policies and legislation that affect the entire sector.
+Since its establishment, the Defence and Security Industry Association of the Czech Republic (AOBP) has been a respected and recognised partner of the Government of the Czech Republic, including the Ministry of the Interior (MoI CZ), the Ministry of Defence (MoD CZ), the Ministry of Foreign Affairs (MoFA CZ), and the Ministry of Industry and Trade (MIT CZ).
+It has concluded a number of cooperation agreements with these ministries.
+These strategic partnerships are essential to the advancement and support of the Czech defence and security industry.
+AOBP engages with these state institutions across multiple levels, and through these relationships, it contributes to the formulation of policies and legislation that influence the entire sector.

 International cooperation

-The AOBP is an active participant in several key international organizations that focus on strengthening cooperation between industry and government institutions in the defence and security sector.
-These strategic international relationships help not only in the exchange of information and technological innovation, but also in promoting the interests of the Czech defence industry at the global level.
-The most important partnerships in which AOBP operates include:
+AOBP is an active participant in several key international organisations dedicated to enhancing cooperation between industry and government institutions within the defence and security sector.
+These strategic international relationships support not only the exchange of information and technological innovation, but also the promotion of the Czech defence industry's interests on the global stage.
+AOBP’s most significant partnerships include:

 1. NATO Industry Advisory Group (NIAG)

-It is a NATO advisory group focused on providing industrial support to the Alliance.
-NIAG acts as a bridge between NATO and the defence industry, helping to identify the Alliance's needs in the areas of technological innovation, research and development.
-NIAG provides Alliance nations with access to industrial "know-how" in strategic, business and technological expertise and offers expert studies to support the development of NATO capabilities.
-The Czech Republic is represented in this group by the Czech Defence and Security Industry Association.
-The NIAG also offers industrial companies the opportunity to influence the development of system requirements and to network with experts from Alliance governments and industry.
+The NATO Industrial Advisory Group (NIAG) is an advisory body focused on providing industrial support to the Alliance.
+It serves as a bridge between NATO and the defence industry, helping to identify the Alliance’s needs in technological innovation, research, and development.
+NIAG offers Allied nations access to industrial know-how in strategic, business, and technological domains, and delivers expert studies that support the development of NATO capabilities.
+The Czech Republic is represented in NIAG by the Defence and Security Industry Association of the Czech Republic.
+The Group also provides industrial companies with the opportunity to contribute to the definition of system requirements and to engage with experts from Allied governments and industry.

 2. NATO Science and Technology Organisation (STO)

-Another important platform in which AOBP actively participates is the NATO Science and Technology Organisation (STO).
-The NATO STO focuses on scientific and technological progress in the field of defence through projects, conferences and working groups.
-AOBP supports initiatives that enable Czech companies to engage in research activities that are key to the development of new technologies such as advanced materials, autonomous systems, cyber security and other areas that are shaping the modern military environment.
-The link between Czech research capabilities and NATO brings benefits not only for individual companies but also for the overall strengthening of the technological capabilities of the Czech defence and security sector.
+Another key platform in which AOBP actively engages is the NATO Science and Technology Organisation (STO).
+The NATO STO promotes scientific and technological advancement in the field of defence through research projects, conferences, and specialised working groups.
+AOBP supports initiatives that enable Czech companies to participate in research activities critical to the development of emerging technologies—such as advanced materials, autonomous systems, cyber security, and other domains shaping the modern defence environment.
+Strengthening the link between Czech research capabilities and NATO delivers benefits not only to individual companies, but also to the broader technological advancement of the Czech defence and security sector.

 3. European Defence Agency (EDA)

-At the European level, the AOBP cooperates, among others, with the European Defence Agency (EDA), a key institution of the European Union that focuses on ensuring interoperability and effectiveness of European defence capabilities.
-The EDA supports EU Member States in the field of defence policy and industry and helps coordinate research and development activities.
-The EDA actively contributes to initiatives that promote cooperation between European manufacturers and the creation of synergies that enhance European defence autonomy.
-Close cooperation with EDA enables Czech companies to participate in major European projects.
+At the European level, AOBP cooperates with several key institutions, including the European Defence Agency (EDA)—a central body of the European Union focused on enhancing the interoperability and effectiveness of European defence capabilities.
+The EDA supports EU Member States in the areas of defence policy and industry, and plays a coordinating role in research and development activities.
+It actively contributes to initiatives that foster cooperation among European manufacturers and promote synergies that strengthen Europe’s defence autonomy.
+Close cooperation with the EDA enables Czech companies to participate in major European defence projects.

 4. European Commission (DG DEFIS)

-AOBP is also involved in the activities of DG DEFIS (Directorate-General for Defence Industry and Space), the part of the European Commission responsible for policy and development of the European defence industry.
-DG DEFIS is tasked with promoting competitiveness and innovation in the defence and space industry, including through financial support such as grants and R&D programmes.
-AOBP actively supports the participation of member companies in European programmes.
-This includes areas such as the development of new technologies, ensuring military mobility within the EU and strengthening Member States' defence capabilities.
+AOBP is also actively engaged in the work of the Directorate-General for Defence Industry and Space (DG DEFIS), the branch of the European Commission responsible for policy and the development of the European defence industry.
+DG DEFIS promotes competitiveness and innovation in the defence and space sectors, including through financial instruments such as grants and research and development programmes.
+AOBP supports the participation of its member companies in European initiatives, particularly in areas such as the development of emerging technologies, enhancing military mobility within the EU, and strengthening the defence capabilities of Member States.

 Partnership